Drum Brake Working Principle:

 How does Drum Brake work?

-There are mainly three types – mechanical, hydraulic & pneumatic assisted Drum Brakes.
+There are mainly three types – mechanical, hydraulic & pneumatic assisted brakes.

-The friction between the brake linings and the drum causes the drum to stop rotating, thereby the wheel to stop.
+The friction between the brake linings and the drum causes the drum to stop rotating; thereby stopping the wheel.
 When you release the brake pedal, the retracting springs bring the brake shoes back to their original position.
 This results in a gap between them and the drum and to again spin it freely.

 3. Pneumatic assisted:

-The third type – pneumatic assisted Drum-brake system; actuated by air-pressure, which works on the same principle of that of mechanical Drum brake system.
-It is also operated by a bigger size cam or the ‘S’ shaped cam and is popularly known as the “S-Cam” brake system.
+Furthermore, the third type is the pneumatic-assisted brake system.
+It is actuated by air-pressure which works on the same principle of that of the mechanical brake system.
+It also consists of a bigger size cam or the ‘S’ shaped cam.
+Another name for this brake is the “S-Cam” brake system.
 However, high-pressure compressed air actuates a pneumatic piston which turns the cam.
-Mostly the medium to heavy commercial vehicles use this type of drum brake system.
+Mostly the medium to heavy commercial vehicles use this type of brake system.